5eh/multibase/flab/README.md

 Then visit `http://localhost:4507` in your browser.

-## =æ Deployment
+## =ï¿½ Deployment

 FLAB is configured for continuous deployment through Netlify.
 Simply push changes to the repository, and Netlify will automatically build and deploy the latest version.

+## =

-## = Project Structure
+Project Structure

 - `index.html` - Main entry point with HTML structure
 - `scripts.js` - JavaScript logic for timeline and visualization